-Marijuana smoke contains several of the same carcinogens as tobacco, but in higher concentrations, raising concerns that smoking marijuana may be a risk factor for tobacco-related cancers.
-Unfortunately, studies are difficult to conduct because some people may not be truthful about use of marijuana given that it is illegal.
-It is difficult to accurately assess how often it is used and to determine cumulative exposure.
-In addition, studies must consider that many individuals who use marijuana also smoke tobacco.
+Marijuana smoke contains several of the same cancer-causing agents (carcinogens) as tobacco, but in higher amounts.
+This raises the concern that smoking marijuana may be a risk factor for cancer.
+Unfortunately, studies are hard to do because some people may not be truthful about their use of marijuana.
+It is hard to know how often marijuana is used and the amount of exposure over many years.
+In addition, many individuals who use marijuana also smoke tobacco.

-Marijuana cigarettes tend to be smoked without filters, to a smaller butt size and be inhaled more deeply.
-This leads to higher concentrations of smoke being drawn deeper into the respiratory tract than occurs during cigarette smoking, and is associated with 5 times greater absorption of carbon monoxide.
-In relation to cigarette smoking, marijuana smoking may involve the inhaling of 3 times the amount of tar and 30% more of this tar is retained in the lungs.
-Benzopyrene, a cancer-causing agent, is present in higher concentrations in marijuana than in cigarettes.
+Marijuana cigarettes tend to be smoked without filters, are inhaled more deeply, and are smoked to a smaller butt size.
+This leads to higher amounts of smoke being drawn deeper into the lungs than with cigarette smoking.
+Marijuana smoke leads to 5 times greater absorption of carbon monoxide than cigarettes.
+Due to how long marijuana smoke is held in the lungs, there is 4x more tar deposited in the lungs.
+Benzopyrene, a cancer-causing agent, is present in similar amounts in marijuana as in cigarettes.

-Marijuana smoking is also known to cause damage to lung tissue, resulting in asthma and chronic obstructive lung disease (COPD).
-Researchers caution that smoking marijuana may also decrease reproductive function and increase the risk of cancer of the mouth and tongue.
-It may also suppress the body's immune system and increase the risk of leukemia in children whose mothers smoke marijuana during pregnancy.
+Marijuana smoking is also known to damage lung tissue, leading to asthma and chronic obstructive lung disease (COPD).
+Researchers warn that smoking marijuana may also decrease reproductive function (the ability to have a baby) and can increase the risk of cancer of the mouth and tongue.
+Marijuana may weaken the body's immune system and may increase the risk of leukemia and other cancers in children whose mothers smoke marijuana during pregnancy.